 In the era of digital transformation, service management is no longer just for IT.
 The whole organization is concerned by digitization, all departments are considered service providers, and new innovative technologies allow IT services to be delivered from any organization.
 Even non-IT organizations operating in the industrial, civil engineering, transportation, etc. spaces.
-This is just one reason as to why I find VeriSM – a new approach to service management, not just IT service management (ITSM) – interesting.
+This is just one reason why I find VeriSM – a new approach to service management, not just IT service management (ITSM) – interesting.
 It regards the entire organization as requiring a spectrum of capabilities that work together to satisfy customer requirements using the best practices of both today (customer experience, DevOps, Agile, Scrum, etc.) and the past (ITIL, COBIT, ISO2000, etc.).

 For those of you unfamiliar with VeriSM, I’ve assembled this article to provide a brief overview of its philosophy and model.
 Please read on to find out more.

 VeriSM describes itself as a service management approach that’s:

 Where the entire organization is considered a service provider – not only the IT department – where lines of business should operate based on an integrated selection of available management practices that fit the organization’s culture, size, and strategies.
 These practices could (and should) change dependent on the organization’s evolving needs – which make the organization more agile and rapidly responsive to the market of today.